eatmycode/bashtag/README.md

 * Rather not switch to a browser or other device to broadcast to the world?
 * Wanna automate tweets of whatever gibberish via cron?

-If yes to any of the above, then `stweet`!
+If yes to any of the above...
+Noice!
+Keep reading!

-So, this is just the beginning! `ShellTweet` suggestions and pull requests are welcome and encouraged.

 ## Requirements